tioluigidev/Tio-Luigis-IOT-Minilab/readme-module-psu.md

 ## Paper Printed Parts

 I used inkjet printer and an off-white 180g/m2 paper to make the front panel of the modules.
 In Brazil, this paper is known as "Color Plus 180g Marfim".
 To create these files, I used a software called "Graphics", that works on Mac.
-The original editable Graphics file for each print is in the print directory.
+The original editable Graphics file for each print is in the "print" directory.

 |File|Description|
 |---|---|